tt20171105/utils/README.md

-# Convenient scripts for machine learning.
+# Convenient scripts for machine learning and statistics.